Luton's Transition team works with young people between the ages of 14 to 25 who have:

-- Social care
+- social care

-Every young person with an Education, Health and Care (EHC) Plan will, from the age of 14, also have a Preparing for Adulthood Plan.
-Both these Plans will remain in force until the young person has either achieved their identified goals or has reached the age of 25.
+Every young person with an EHCP will, from the age of 14, also have a preparing for adulthood plan (PAP).
+Both plans will remain in force until the young person has either achieved their identified goals or has reached the age of 25.

-- Will the young person go on to attend college?
+- will the young person go on to attend college?

-- How the curriculum can support the young person to play their part in the community
+- how the curriculum can support the young person to play their part in the community

-- What will happen after school or college?
+- what will happen after school or college?

-- Can the young person get a job or do some training to get one?
+- can the young person get a job or do some training to get one?

-- Where will the young person live?
+- where will the young person live?

-- What will the young person do in their spare time?
+- what will the young person do in their spare time?

-- What are the young person’s hopes and aspirations for the future and how can these be met?
+- what are the young person’s hopes and aspirations for the future and how can these be met?